A Few Tips For Visiting Thailand

 We often fail this one of the tips for visiting Thailand.

-We tend to be planners.
-We don’t schedule every day but we generally have the layout of the major stops we will be making.
+Both of us tend to be planners.
+We don’t schedule every day.
+But we generally have the layout of the major stops we will be making.
 This trip to SE Asia, we first booked our flight to and from Canada.
 This would have us fly into Sydney and leave from Bangkok.

 With entry and exit points booked, we figured out the big stops we wanted to do.
 Then we considered how long we wanted to stay – Sydney, Cairns for the Great Barrier Reef, Bali, Singapore and then Thailand.
 We did not book all of our hotels and flights in advance but generally 2 weeks before we were looking to lock down hotels and flights for the duration of the stay.
 This left us flexibility for day trips from our base but didn’t let us move around once we had landed.

 On the other extreme, our son Nick was travelling in SE Asia at the same time we were.
 He had a general idea of where he was going and when.
-He booked some of his travel in advance but generally did not commit to a place to stay until the day before or when he arrived.
+Some of his travel was booked in advance.
+But generally he did not commit to a place to stay until the day before or when he arrived.
 He would generally book one or two nights at a time.
 This gave him the flexibility to move around when something caught his interest.
 But then he is travelling with a backpack and can move with much more freedom.